jgilbert20/MakernetSimple/extras/product-documentation/Knob/Makernet-Knob-GM1200PTH.md

 * Implement a Left-Right-Left safe that only unlocks when the right numbers are selected
 * Give your next clock project a super cool way to set a timer or alarm
 * Build your own midi control surface!

-## Its dead simple

-The Makernet Encoder has only four pins: VIN (3.3-10V), GND, SDA and SCL.
-A tiny (and super inexpensive) microprocessor is integrated on the board and takes care of all of the rest.
-Be sure to install the Arduino IDE library and check out the various examples below for more details.

 ## Why did you make it?